 One sure way of doing this is by monitoring your pulse rate.
 This would help you determine whether you should increase the workout or reduce it.

 Medical science has worked out a formula for us to be able to calculate pulse rate/heartbeat.
-There is an upper limit of what your heart can handle, and a lower limit and it is necessary that you know it.
+There is an upper limit of what your heart can handle and a lower limit and you must know it.

 The following is what the American Heart Association recommends as the requisite heart rate for exercise: –